 If you want to learn a bit more about this great paddle see Turnip Rock – Five Things to Know.

-Broken Rocks Trail – This is a shorter water trail that extends south-west along the shore.
+Broken Rocks Trail – This shorter water trail extends southwest along the shore.
 The landmarks are Table Rock, Broken Rocks, and Twin Sisters.
 This is an ideal paddle for families with children or novice kayakers.
 Table Rock is accessible to stop, take a break, re-energize with a trail snack, take pictures and swim.
 The trail can be completed in about two hours.

-Tip of the Thumb Heritage Water Trail – If your in for a long multi-day paddle consider taking this well-marked route along the shore of the Thumb.
-At 103 miles it offers an excellent opportunity to see the rocky shores along Lake Huron to the tranquil waters of Wild Fowl Bay.
+Tip of the Thumb Heritage Water Trail – If you are in for an extended multi-day paddle, consider taking this well-marked route along the shore of the Thumb.
+At 103 miles, it offers an excellent opportunity to see the rocky shores along Lake Huron to the tranquil waters of Wild Fowl Bay.
 The trail is considered one of the best places to kayak in Michigan.
-There are 44 marked access points along the trail to start or end your quest.
+44 marked access points along the trail to start or end your quest.

 Use Safe Leave-No-Trace Principles on the Water

 Leave the trail better than you found it.
 Pack it in, pack it out.
 Always wear a life jacket and watch the weather.
 If the wind picks up or waves come in it’s best to turn back and attempt another day.

 Related Michigan Kayaking Stories

 - 11 Places to Stay Near Port Austin Michigan

 - Turnip Rock – 7 Basic Things to Know When You Kayak